Some exact and asymptotic results for hypergraph Tur\'an problems in $\ell_2$-norm: Exact results in the -norm from Bey's inequality

 \begin{proof}[Proof of Theorem~\ref{fullekrl2}] Let $\cF \subset \binom{[n]}{k}$ with $n\ge 2k$.
 If $\cF$ is intersecting, then by the Erd\H{o}s-Ko-Rado theorem, $|\cF| \le \binom{n-1}{k-1}$, so Theorem~\ref{thm:bey} implies

 which by Lemma~\ref{lem:starcd} is the codegree-squared sum of the $1$-star.
-Equality holds for $n > 2k$ only for the $1$-star, as this is the only case of equality in the Erd\H{o}s-Ko-Rado theorem. \end{proof}
+Equality holds for $n > 2k$ only for the $1$-star, as this is the only case of equality in the Erd\H{o}s-Ko-Rado theorem.
+If $n=2k$, equality only holds for the $1$-star or its complement by the equality statement of Theorem~\ref{thm:bey}. \end{proof}